maximumberlin76-gif/Endogenous-Dynamics-of-the-Continuum/EDK_theorem_framework_EN_RU/chapter_03/chapter_03_EN_RU.md

 Larger regimes influence embedded subsystems.

-As a result, a continuous causal organization of processes is formed at all scale levels of observed reality.
+As a result, a continuous cause-and-effect organization of processes is formed at all scale levels of observable reality.

-In this interpretation, the Continuum represents an open dynamic system within which Matter, Space, and Time manifest as different observed aspects of the unified process of structural self-organization.
+In this interpretation, the Continuum represents an open dynamic system, inside which Matter, Space and Time manifest as different observable aspects of the single process of structural self-organization.

 ---

 #### 3.5.
-Causal Organization as the Mechanism of Continuity of the Process of Structural Self-Organization of the Continuum
+Cause-and-effect organization as the mechanism of continuity of the process of structural self-organization of the Continuum

-Within this work, causal organization is considered as the fundamental mechanism of continuity of the process of structural self-organization of the Continuum.
+Within the framework of this work, cause-and-effect organization is considered as the fundamental mechanism of continuity of the process of structural self-organization of the Continuum.

 The Continuum as an open dynamic system does not represent a set of isolated states or random events.

-Observed reality is formed through the continuous causal organization of processes of structural self-organization of Matter of Space Time.
+Observable reality is formed by means of continuous cause-and-effect organization of processes of structural self-organization of Matter of Space Time.

 Causes generate consequences.

 Consequences inherit the causes that generated them.

-Inherited qualitative characteristics become the causes of the formation of subsequent consequences.
+Inherited qualitative characteristics become causes of the formation of subsequent consequences.

-Consequently, each observed form of structural self-organization represents simultaneously the consequence of preceding processes and the cause of the formation of subsequent processes.
+Consequently, each observable form of structural self-organization represents simultaneously a consequence of preceding processes and a cause of the formation of subsequent processes.

-It is precisely this mechanism that ensures the continuity of observed reality at all scale levels of organization.
+It is precisely this mechanism that ensures the continuity of observable reality at all scale levels of organization.

-No observed form arises independently of preceding processes.
+No observable form arises independently of preceding processes.

-No observed form exists outside the causal organization of the Continuum.
+No observable form exists outside the cause-and-effect organization of the Continuum.

 Each new regime of structural self-organization inherits the qualitative characteristics of the regimes that participated in its formation.

-Each new cycle of structural self-organization transfers the results of previous cycles in a transformed form.
+Each new cycle of structural self-organization transfers the results of previous cycles in transformed form.

-Thanks to this, the accumulation of structural complexity, the formation of stable dynamic regimes, and the emergence of new levels of structural self-organization become possible.
+Thanks to this, the accumulation of structural complexity, the formation of stable dynamic regimes and the emergence of new levels of structural self-organization become possible.

-Consequently, evolution represents not a random sequence of changes, but a recursive process of inheritance of the qualitative characteristics of previous cycles of structural self-organization.
+Consequently, evolution represents not a random sequence of changes, but a recursive process of inheritance of qualitative characteristics of previous cycles of structural self-organization.

-Causal organization ensures the preservation of continuity between past, present, and future states of the process of structural self-organization of the Continuum.
+Cause-and-effect organization ensures the preservation of continuity between past, present and future states of the process of structural self-organization of the Continuum.

 The past forms causes.